FlazeIGuess/SnapscoreBoosterPlus/README.md

    Install [Snapchat from the Microsoft Store](https://apps.microsoft.com/store/detail/snapchat/9NL4J1B0Q61N).
    This version is more stable than Android emulators and can be controlled using automation tools like AutoHotkey or this script (with slight adaptations).
    > ⚠️ Calibration may need to be adjusted manually due to UI differences.
+   Recommendation:
+   - Because Snapchat web doesn't have an extra Chat site just use the first and second calibration on the shutter button, everything else should be the same as Android.

 These alternatives are easier to set up than emulators and work well for simple Snapscore automation.